drminnaar/azure-dotnet-examples/storage/storage-queue/GettingStarted/README.md

+---
+page_type: sample
+languages:
+- C#
+products:
+- Azure
+- Azure Storage Queue
+description: "Demonstrates some of the most commonly used features of Azure Storage Queue"
+---

 # Azure Storage Queue - Getting Started

 A simple example demonstrating some of the most commonly used features of Azure Storage Queue.